If you’ve noticed a change in your cat’s eye color or their vision seems impaired, you may suspect cataracts of being the cause.

 Going Without Treatment

-Many cat owners opt to not treat cataracts since cats tend to adjust well to impaired vision or blindness, relying on their other senses to function.
-You should discuss this option with your veterinarian.
+Many cat parents opt to not treat cataracts since cats tend to adjust well to impaired vision or blindness, relying on their other senses to function.
+You should discuss this option with your vet.

 Sometimes your vet will still want to treat for secondary complications.
 Certain cats are not healthy enough for surgery, as well.
 If this is the case, there are still treatment options that can make your cat more comfortable.
 Discuss these options with an eye specialist before you make any decisions.